andreihh/dotfiles/README.md

 - Reboot your system to ensure the environment variables are loaded properly.
 - Run the `update-system` command to configure settings and install packages.
-- Run the `colorscheme` command to configure the color scheme for terminal apps.
 - Run `pre-commit install` inside the repository to configure pre-commit checks.

 To update the dotfiles, run `install.sh` from the repository in a clean state.